rohitnareshsharma/jwt_auth0_custom_authoriser/README.md

  4. And you want to configure a custom authoriser to authenticate each call.
  5. Looking for an AWS SAM Template that can create this Lambda and all necessary IAM roles with needed permissions.

 It is forked from https://github.com/auth0-samples/jwt-rsa-aws-custom-authorizer.
-But I find that as old and not ready to use with latest AWS lambda sam model requiring lots of manual handling.
+But I find that as working but and not ready to use with latest AWS lambda sam model.
 I like using CloudFormation and everything from one script run.
 The code here is ES-Module compatible.
 So should work out of the box.

 ## Pre Requisite
  1. SAM CLI Configured on your machine and linked to your aws account.